Here, we discuss what was contained in the recent Operation Yellowhammer dossier leaked from the Johnson Cabinet

 “This document is from when ministers were blocking what needed to be done to get ready to leave and the funds were not available.
 It has been deliberately leaked by a former minister in an attempt to influence discussions with EU leaders.”

-What does Operation Yellowhammer predict will happen?
+What does Operation Yellowhammer predict?

 1. Fresh food becoming more expensive as there will be less of it, with a special note in the dossier that “the poor” will be “disproportionately” affected by this price change